 Stonewalling is another one of Gottman’s “Four Horsemen of the Apocalypse.”
 According to licensed professional counselor

 Dr. LaWanda N. Evans, stonewalling happens when a person withdraws or shuts down during a conversation or argument.
 “They emotionally or mentally close themselves off from their partner due to being physiologically flooded or agitated to the point where they can’t discuss an issue respectfully,” Evans says.
 You can’t solve problems when one person isn’t making an effort to do so.
 7 Change

 Ideally, you and your partner will continue to grow together as time goes on.
 But that isn’t always the case.
 Some people change and find out they’ve outgrown their partner or the relationship.

-It's important to pay close attention to these relationship killers because they start off pretty subtle.
-Chances are, you won't even realize these are doing any harm until you find yourself with nothing but negative feelings towards your partner.
+It’s important to pay close attention to these relationship killers because they start off pretty subtly.
+Chances are, you won’t even realize these are doing any harm until you find yourself with nothing but negative feelings toward your partner.
 Being mindful of these subtle things can help you avoid divorce.

 Get Even More From Bustle — Sign Up For The Newsletter

 From hair trends to relationship advice, our daily newsletter has everything you need to sound like a person who’s on TikTok, even if you aren’t.